-Picking one activity per neighborhood is not easy in the city that never sleeps.
 The part of Manhattan below 14th Street is considered Lower Manhattan; a cultural melting pot, open-minded and creative.
-As city tripping tends to be exhausting, every activity is paired with an option to fuel up on food or drinks.
+After living in Manhattan for 6 months, I picked the top activity in each Lower Manhattan neighborhood and paired it with a memorable option for food or drinks.

 Tribeca